CoderXv/LeetCodePy/README.md

 # LeetCodePy

-This is the solution which is accepted by OJ.
+These are the solutions which were accepted by OJ.

+Not the best solution, attention please.